 You can get your puffin badge by adopting a puffin.
 The money raised will help their work on Skomer and Skokholm Islands.

 WKWT had 4 original badges each funding different projects such as badger vaccines and peregrine watch.
 These can be ordered from their website or from donation boxes in Warwickshire.
-5 new added August 2016, now available online and 3 more November 2017.
+5 new designs were added August 2016 and 3 more November 2017.
+Link below.

 Warwickshire Wildlife Trust

 Their current range can be ordered from their website: